SpaceG/spaceg.github.io/_posts/2015-01-21-infinite-scroll-jekyll.markdown

 Get Infinite on your Jekyll Theme!
-Now we me [@LucasGatsas](https://www.twitter.com/LucasGatsas) and Kerill [@railsr7](https://www.twitter.com/@railsr7) nice Russian Web Developer! :) have fixed the infinite Scroll on my New Jekyll Theme
+Now we me [@LucasGatsas](https://www.twitter.com/LucasGatsas) and Kerill [@railsr7](https://www.twitter.com/@railsr7) nice Russian Hacker and Web Developer! :) have fixed the infinite Scroll on my New Jekyll Theme
 [CleanMagicMedium-Jekyll-V.0.2.0 ± Infinte Scroll](https://github.com/SpaceG/CleanMagicMedium-Jekyll-V.0.2.0)
 Now have a take a look. !
 Hope do you Like it. -